Homebuyer Assistance

 • First-time homebuyer (or have not owned a home in the last 3 years).

 Our assistance is a no-interest, forgivable loan secured by a lien.
 The loan is fulfilled if the buyer lives in the home for five years.
-If the buyer sells or moves out of the home before the end of five years, they will pay back the City for a portion of the original loan amount.
+If the buyer sells or moves out of the home before the end of five years, they will repay the City for a portion of the original loan amount.

 Seven Easy Steps to Homeownership